 |Skill Level Needed:||N/A|

-Yes, it’s an industry.
-Just ask real actual leaders like Chopra and you’ll see that for ever Deepak, there are legions working some wayward angle from it.
-Polaris works that.
+Just ask real, actual leaders like Chopra and you’ll see that forever Deepak, there are legions working some wayward angle from it.

 Read everything carefully from the top of the Polaris Global site down through the testimonials and in particular, the disclaimers.

-So in essence, you pay a monthly fee to be a member, have to spend on advertising, a website and its maintenance.
+So in essence, you pay a monthly fee to be a member, and have to spend on advertising, a website, and its maintenance.

-Additional expenses include buying recommended books and CD/DVDs, printing brochures and signs, phone service bills, buying your own leads, and then there are the big budget expenses.
+Additional expenses include buying recommended books and CDs/DVDs, printing brochures and signs, phone service bills, and buying your own leads.

-These include the cost of the seminar, and airfare to the seminar destinations, because it is not included in the overinflated seminar price.
+These include the cost of the seminar, and airfare to the seminar destinations because it is not included in the way over overinflated seminar price.

-I may have buried the lead somewhat but you should know that Polaris Global was previously known as a really bad scam called Liberty League International and run by the people running it now.
+I may have buried the lead somewhat but you should know that Polaris Global was previously known as a really bad scam called Liberty League International and was run by the people running this now.

 There’s all that but when Polaris Global gets taken down you can be sure Delwyn McKenzie and her criminal cronies will already be off to yet another name for their usual tricks.

-You can be sure we’ll review that one too, but for now, stay as far as you can from this very pyramid scheme like scam, Polaris Global.
+You can be sure we’ll review that one too, but for now, stay as far as you can from this very pyramid scheme like scam.